 SBA Loans in 2019: What Sellers and Buyers Need to Know

-The Small Business Administration issues and/or guarantees loans for small businesses, and getting SBA loans is one of the most common way many entrepreneurs fund their dream of owning a small business.
-The process of qualifying for and getting SBA loans is pretty static, but interest rates, what loans and how many are approved, and who is approving them changes all the time.
-The reason they are so popular is the low interest rates and fabulous terms.
+The Small Business Administration issues and/or guarantees loans for small businesses, and getting SBA loans is one of the most common ways many entrepreneurs fund their dream of owning a small business.
+The process of qualifying for and getting SBA loans is pretty static, but interest rates, what loans and how many are approved, and who is approving them change all the time.
+The reason they are so popular is the low-interest rates and fabulous terms.
 However, that means they are often hard to qualify for.

-Here are the things you need to know about SBA loans in 2019 whether you are selling a business or buying one.
+Here are the things you need to know about SBA loans in 2019 whether you are selling a business or buying one and avoid defaulting on your future loan.

 Types of SBA Loans